Beautiful Nightscape Photography Is All About Technique

-In Photoshop or other photo-editing software, overlay your darker base image with the highlighted ones, and use layer masks to obscure or reveal elements you want to include in the final image.
+In Photoshop or other photo-editing software, overlay your darker base image with the highlighted ones, and utilize your layers panel for layer masks to obscure or reveal elements you want to include in the final image.
 Layer short-exposure star shots to create star tracks with free layering software like StarStax.

-Illuminate objects.
-During a long exposure, flash or sweep your headlamp over trees, people, or rock formations.
+- Illuminate Objects: During a long exposure, flash or sweep your headlamp over trees, people, or rock formations.
 You’ll brighten them in the final photo, while still exposing for and capturing the sky.
 You can also shine a headlamp in a tent (turn it on for several seconds during the shot) to give it a glowing appearance.

-Write with a beam.
-Hold your light, point it directly at the camera while the shutter is open, and “write” with it across your frame.
+- Write With a Beam: Point your light directly at the camera while the shutter is open and “write” with it across your frame.
 Experiment with a long exposure time and low ISO, like 100.